eriicafes/tmpl/README.md

     MustParse()
 ```

-### Load single templates with any associated templates.
+### Load single template with any associated templates.

 The loaded template is named after the last template argument.
 All preceeding templates arguments are associated with the loaded template.